MicrosoftDocs/windowsserverdocs/Contributor-guide/git-steps-create-update-content.md

 If you're new to Git, learning how to work effectively can be frustrating.
 Here are some tips:

--  Your local branches should be based on branches in the shared repo, not on your remote fork.
-You'll push your local branches to your remote fork.
-The commands in this article use this approach.
+-  Base your local branches on a branch in the shared repo, not on your remote fork.
+Then, you'll push your local branches to your remote fork.
+From your remote fork, you'll request to have the updates in your fork merged into the shared repo.
+The commands in this article show you how to do this.

 -  Work in branches, not in your local copy of Master.
 This makes it easier to recover from problems in your branches and go back to a good, known point.